-Students can get free MS Office Professional Plus (for Windows), MS Office, and Windows OS upgrades by visiting the Office of Software Licensing (link found below) and meeting the eligibility requirements:
+Students can download free MS Office365 Cloud for both Win and Mac systems. by visiting the Office of Software Licensing (link found below) and meeting the eligibility requirements:

-- Students are eligible inasmuch as they are currently enrolled in a degree-granting program at the University of Utah.
+Students are eligible inasmuch as they are currently enrolled in a degree-granting program at the University of Utah.
 Students must be currently enrolled in at least one class that, when completed, will result in the awarding of credit hours verifiable through the Office of the Registrar.
-You must be enrolled at the time you purchase the software. - The University authentication system does not recognize new students as eligible until 7-14 days before classes begin.
+You must be enrolled at the time you purchase the software.

+The University authentication system does not recognize new students as eligible until 7-14 days before classes begin.